Muhammad-Moaz-Shafiq/Youtube_Video_Scraper/README.md

 Automatically downloads each thumbnail image to your browser's default download directory.

-User-friendly interface with a simple popup to initiate the process.
+User-friendly interface with a simple pop-up to initiate the process.
 📦 Installation

-Clone or Download this repository:
+Clone or download this repository:

 git clone https://github.com/Muhammad-Moaz-Shafiq/Youtube_Video_Scraper.git